caddy-dns/route53/README.md

    go test ./...
    ```

 3. Perform a functional test to verify the module operates correctly.
-This step is currently manual, as no automated test script exists yet.
+An automated e2e test is available in `docker-test/` that builds Caddy in a Docker container and requests real TLS certificates from Let's Encrypt staging using Route53.
+See [docker-test/README.md](docker-test/README.md) for details.

 Please fix any linter issues before submitting a pull request.
 The project maintains strict code quality standards to ensure maintainability.